CANADIAN SHORTHORN ASSOCIATION

 - Transfer of the WHR listed female during the year of enrollment.

 - Transfer of the calf (calves) to a new owner - females up to 24 months of age and males up to 30 months of age.
-Transfers of progeny over the age restriction will be at the regular rates.
+Transfers of progeny over the age restriction will be $10.

-- Report of birth, weaning and yearling weights at no charge.
+- Recording of birth, weaning and yearling weights at no charge.

-8. A reactivation fee of $65 applies only when cattle are declared on the WHR Program and dropped from the herd inventory and then reactivated on the WHR herd inventory.
-This is the only time the reactivation fee applies.
+5. A reactivation fee of $70 applies only when cattle are declared on the WHR Program and dropped from the herd inventory and then reactivated on the WHR herd inventory.
+This isthe only time the reactivation fee applies.
 The reactivation fee only applies to females, there is no reactivation fee for males.
 Bulls can be added to and/or deleted from the WHR herd inventory without any penalty whatsoever.

--A record of birth including date and sex of calf (may also include birth weight)
+-A record of birth including date, sex and birth weight of calf

 -A disposal code on the cow (these will provided on the forms)